China 'Golden Week' retail sales growth slows to 12.1 percent

 BEIJING Growth in China's retail sales during the long "Golden Week" holiday slowed to 12.1 percent from a 13.6 percent rise in the same period last year, data from the Ministry of Commerce showed on Wednesday.

-China's retailers and catering firms chalked up sales of 975 billion yuan (98.91 billion pounds) during the week-long National Day holiday, according to the ministry.
+China's retailers and catering firms chalked up sales of 975 billion yuan ($158.94 billion) during the week-long National Day holiday, according to the ministry.

 The holiday, when millions of people take time out to travel and spend more than usual, also brings huge discounts and promotions as retailers battle for market share.